-During the presidential campaign, candidate Donald Trump repeatedly called for renegotiating NAFTA, the North America Free Trade Agreement.
+During the 2016 presidential campaign, candidate Donald Trump repeatedly called for renegotiating NAFTA, the North America Free Trade Agreement.
 NAFTA is the twenty-plus year old agreement negotiated by Pres.
-George Bush, the Senior and pushed through Congress by Pres, Bill Clinton.
+George Bush, Senior and pushed through Congress by Pres, Bill Clinton.
 It was the first trade agreement which contained an Investor-State-Protection Clause, known as Chapter 11 in the agreement.
 So it cemented the corporate coup of international trade, a coup which had already achieved much via the World Trade Organization (WTO).
 Following the Battle in Seattle, where the WTO was having their international meeting of ministers and in which the protesters in the streets forced the cancellation of the meeting, it became clear that large multi-national global agreements were no longer going to be possible and corporate chiefs decided that bi-lateral and regional agreements would be the way forward for the corporate masters.
 It was with that perspective that NAFTA was agreed to by the United States, Canada and Mexico, and enacted.

 Now with trade having been an issue in the 2016 presidential election, first because Democratic candidate Bernie Sanders bought it up repeatedly and then because Republican Donald Trump tapped into the fears of globalization with its damage to working families and the environment, President Trump has said that NAFTA will be renegotiated or tossed out entirely.

 But are the objectives of Trump the same as those who have opposed agreements like the US-So.
 Korea, Columbia, Panama and, most recently, the Trans Pacific Partnership?
 Assuming they are not, then what are the objectives for opponents of corporate free trade?